-Our GenomeDiffSimulation.pl program has an option to mimic close genetic relations for several pairs of virtual individuals.
-A user may assign specific genetic relations for these pairs such as siblings (which share 50% of common genetic material IBD), second order of genetic relations (for example aunt/niece with 25% of common genetic material IBD), third order of relations (cousins with 12.5% of common IBD loci), or other more distant relatives with any user-defined percentage for common genetic loci.
-The genetically related pairs of virtual individuals have been simulated and five of these computational experiments are presented on the Figure 2B, where positions of pairs with genetic relations are marked by stars.
-Positions of virtual individual pairs with first and second order of genetic relationships (50% and 25% of common IBD loci respectively) correspond well to the positions of the actual human pairs having declared family relationships from the 1000 Genomes.
-For example, genetically-related pairs of virtual individuals are compared with pairs from Great Britain populations in Figure 2B.
+order of relations (cousins with 12.5% of common IBD loci), or other more distant relatives with any user-defined percentage for common genetic loci.
+The genetically related pairs of virtual individuals have been simulated and five of these computational experiments are presented on the figure 2B, where positions of pairs with genetic relations are marked by stars.
+Positions of virtual individual pairs with first and second order of genetic relationships (50% and 25% of common IBD loci, respectively) correspond well to the positions of the actual human pairs having declared family relationships from the 1000 Genomes.
+For example, genetically related pairs of virtual individuals are compared with pairs from Great Britain populations in figure 2B.
 We observed that positions of siblings and parent/child pairs are always located in the extreme left of their corresponding population peak, followed by pairs with the second order of relations, which are closer to the corresponding peaks, and so on.

-In the Figure 1B, the positions of several pairs within Luhya in Webuye, Kenya (LWK), Southern Han Chinese, China (CHS), British in England and Scotland (GBR) populations that are located close to the left slopes of their respective population peaks should correspond to the fourth or fifth order of genetic relations (6.2%-3.1% of shared IBD genetic materials).
+In the figure 1B, the positions of several pairs within Luhya in Webuye, Kenya (LWK), Southern Han Chinese, China (CHS), British in England and Scotland (GBR) populations that are located close to the left slopes of their respective population peaks should correspond to the fourth or fifth Downloaded from http://gbe.oxfordjournals.org/ at University of Toledo Libraries on February 17, 2015 order of genetic relations (6.2-3.1% of shared IBD genetic materials).
 The genetic relations for these pairs have not been declared, yet with this analysis we can infer their putative genetic relations (which also has been confirmed by the distributions of very rare SNPs, see next paragraph).
-However, according to our computer simulations, the pairs with the fifth and higher order of relations (3.1% and less percentage of common genetic materials) may frequently be located within the left slopes of the corresponding peaks together with genetically nonrelated pairs (see Figure 2B).
+However, according to our computer simulations, the pairs with the fifth and higher order of relations (3.1% and less percentage of common genetic materials) may frequently be located within the left slopes of the corresponding peaks together with genetically nonrelated pairs (see fig. 2B).
 Thus, prediction of fifth and higher orders of genetic relations based on the total number of genomic differences appears to be unreliable.
-This limitation in identifying genetic relationships exists because a majority of genomic differences between pairs of individuals is contributed by frequent SNPs that form several (usually from two to five) major haplotypes in each loci (CONSORTIUM 2003).
-These major haplotypes have a high probability of being the same between genetically non-related individuals.
-This obstacle can be overcome if we consider only the very rare SNPs, for which probabilities of being shared by chance in non-related individuals drop dramatically (in the direct reverse proportion to the frequency of the considered SNPs).
+This limitation in identifying genetic relationships exists because a majority of genomic differences between pairs of individuals is contributed by frequent SNPs that form several (usually from two to five) major haplotypes in each loci (International HapMap Consortium 2003).
+These major haplotypes have a high probability of being the same between genetically nonrelated individuals.
+This obstacle can be overcome if we consider only the very rare SNPs, for which probabilities of being shared by chance in nonrelated individuals drop dramatically (in the direct reverse proportion to the freguency of the considered SNPs).